SimonBarnett/indirectfirecalc/build.md

 **Note:** This module provides power to the Nano.
 The **5V Out** connects to the Nano’s 5V pin, **3V Out** to the 3.3V pin if needed, and **GND** to any Nano GND pin.
 The **Micro USB** port connects to VIN for external 5V input.

+---

+### General Notes
-**General Note:** Multiple modules (OLED, PCF8574, Magnetic Sensor, BME280, RTC) share the I2C bus on Nano pins A4 (SDA) and A5 (SCL).
+- **I2C Bus:** Multiple modules (OLED, PCF8574, Magnetic Sensor, BME280, RTC) share the I2C bus on Nano pins A4 (SDA) and A5 (SCL).
 Ensure each I2C device has a unique address to avoid communication conflicts.
-The ALAMSCN IR module uses digital pins D12 and D13 and does not share the I2C bus.
+- **ALAMSCN IR Module:** Now uses digital pins D12 (receiver) and D0 (RX) (transmitter) and does not share the I2C bus.
+Be cautious when using D0 (RX) as it’s also the Nano’s serial RX pin—disconnect the transmitter during serial operations like code uploads.
+- **D13 Usage:** The new LED on D13 mirrors the onboard LED.
+The 220Ω resistor limits current to ~13mA, keeping the total draw (onboard + external LED) within safe limits (~20mA).

+---